 You can use to analyze reports from MT4, Oanda and Forex Tester.
 See your returns per month/year, Monte Carlo simulations and more.

 You Went Automated

 Again, you have quite a bit of choice when it comes to automated solutions.
-But most people will use Metatrader 4 because it is free and you can use your broker's data.
+But most people will use MetaTrader 4 because it's free and you can use your broker's data.